 |Panasonic TS7« »||-||stereo||mono||-||-||micro||2.0||Y||-||-||Panasonic TS7|

 It is notable that the NX1 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The TG-5 does not feature such a mic input.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the NX1 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the NX1 from Samsung.
+Both the TG-5 and the NX1 have been discontinued, but can regularly be found used on eBay.
+The TG-5 was replaced by the Olympus TG-6, while the NX1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Samsung websites.

 Review summary: Olympus TG-5 vs Samsung NX1

 So what is the bottom line?
 Which of the two cameras – the Olympus TG-5 or the Samsung NX1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Olympus Tough TG-5: